me-esmaeili/DQL-EVBLB/README.md

 ## Articles

-1. "Optimized EVBLB Algorithm Based on Voronoi Diagram for Load Balancing" - This article presents an optimized algorithm called EVBLB, which is based on Voronoi diagrams for load balancing.
+1. "EVBLB: Efficient Voronoi Tessellation-Based Load Balancing in Edge Computing Networks" - This article presents an optimized algorithm called EVBLB, which is based on Voronoi diagrams for load balancing.
 It introduces an innovative approach to evenly distribute the load across the network.
    •  Article Link: [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9685358)